Canop/broot/website/docs/conf_verbs.md

 If you want broot, for example, to execute `xterm -e "nvim {file}"`, you may either escape the quotes as `\"` or use the array format to separe parts.

-So the two following verb definitons are equivalent:
+So the two following verb definitions are equivalent.

+With escaping:

 ```hjson
 {